Mariamsadekk/Assignment1-Version2/README.md

   * Enrolls students in courses.
   * Displays the portal’s full information (students, instructors, and courses).

-*Include your name on the empty information.txt file in the same format:*
+*Include your name on the empty yourInformation.txt file in the same format:*
-`StudentID_StudentName` e.g: 16007163_Ahmed Mohamed
+`TutorialNumber_StudentID_StudentName` e.g: T2_16007163_Ahmed Mohamed

 ---